Questions & Answers

-Concerned Educators Against Forced Unionism (CEAFU), is a Special Project of the National Right to Work Legal Defense and Education Foundation, Inc. As such, CEAFU is a nonprofit charitable organization dedicated to eliminating coercive power and compulsory unionism through public information and education programs.
+Concerned Educators Against Forced Unionism (CEAFU) is a Special Project of the National Right to Work Legal Defense Foundation, Inc., dedicated to eliminating coercive union power and compulsory unionism in education through public information and education.

 Through an extensive education program, CEAFU works with teachers, administrators, and citizens vitally interested in the nation’s schools, who believe their freedom of choice is threatened by coercive unionism.
 CEAFU distributes instructional materials about Right to Work and research on compulsory unionism.

 We agree that every educator should be free to join whichever organization he or she believes will work toward his or her goals.
 We do not believe any educator, however, should be forced to accept an organization’s representation against his or her will.

 See our Faces of Freedom Section for stories about dedicated teachers who were fired for refusing to pay tribute to teachers’ labor unions.

 One of the first questions you will face when you arrive for the first day of teachers’ meetings will likely be whether or not to join the local association or union.
 You may even be pressured to join a teacher union in order to student teach.

 It is important now to expand your knowledge, to understand the priorities and goals of the various organizations so that you will be prepared to make an informed decision.

 CEAFU’s website has been designed to answer questions on topics we believe will be most helpful to you.
 If you have additional questions, please contact us.